 The accreditation Site Visit team is composed of three to seven Board of Institutional (BIR) members, responsible for reviewing all programs at an institution.
 The site team examines evidence that substantiates and confirms, or contradicts, the initial findings of Program Review.
-The team also reviews evidence to determine if the educational unit meets the Common Standards.
+The team also reviews evidence to determine if the educational unit meets the Common

+Standards.
 Evidence comes from a variety of sources representing the full range of stakeholders, including written documents and interviews with representative samples of significant stakeholders.
 Each program in operation participates fully in the interview schedule.
-The COA may include additional members on the team with expertise in specific program areas(s) identified as needing additional study during the Site Visit.
+Additional team members with expertise in specific program areas(s) may be added for programs identified as needing additional study during the Site Visit.
 The Site Visit team makes an accreditation recommendation to the COA, which has the responsibility for making the accreditation decision, as described below.